s-oshitade/jabber/README.md

   * styled-components

 ## Continuous Improvement
+Future iterations of Jabber will include the following developments:
+* Ability to register organizations for dedicated instances of the app
+* Responsive view on all screen sizes
+* Fuzzy search and additional features that will leverage on the fuzzy search feature

+The above list is not exhaustive.

 ## Usage
+Access [Jabber](https://jabber-cd1e1.web.app/) from your desktop your desktop at https://jabber-cd1e1.web.app/.
+Sign in securely with your Google account and explore the features.
+This version of the app is optimized for full screen view.
+The music player is accessible only to premium users of Spotify.

 ## License
 Selected aspects of this project may be subject to intellectual property rights.